 Zoning: Annexed properties will be zoned SF1 Single Family and Two Family Residential.
 Properties that were zoned other than "R" Residential (single-family) in the County will also be zoned SF1 Single Family and Two Family Residential.
 The City Code provides for a zoning plan to be submitted to the City Council by the Area Plan Commission.
 Properties that were legally used for other than residential purposes in the county will be considered as legal, non-conforming, until the approval of a zoning plan, if any.

 Address Change: Addresses of annexed properties will eventually be changed to a four-digit number.
 The city will notify the property owner of the new number.
 It would be unlikely that the street name, Post Office designation or the zip code would change.

-To learn more about the processes involved in annexing your property into South Bend, see the Annexation Procedures Manual.
+To learn more about the processes involved in annexing your property into South Bend, see the Annexation Procedure Manual.

 Residents and property owners in annexed areas receive the same services as other residents and property owners within the city limits.

 Police Protection: The South Bend Police Department will assume responsibility for providing police protection within one year of the effective date of an annexation.
 Generally, the Police Department will be able to respond to calls before the one-year date.
 The annexed area will be assigned to a police beat, patrolled 24 hours a day.
 The police typically achieve a response time of five minutes or less throughout the beat.

 Fire Protection: The South Bend Fire Department will assume responsibility for fire protection from the township's fire department within one year of the effective date of the annexation.
 Generally, the Fire Department will be able to respond to calls before the one-year date.
 The department has firefighters staffing 12 fire stations, 24 hours a day.
 The firefighters typically achieve a response time of 5 minutes or less.
 The Insurance Services Office (ISO) has given South Bend a Class 3 fire protection rating.